runai-professional-services/runai-metrics-report/README.md

 8. Install the Helm chart with the following command:

     ```bash
-    helm upgrade -i metrics -n runai-metrics metrics/consumption-report -f metrics.yaml
+    helm upgrade -i metrics -n runai-metrics metrics/metrics-report -f metrics.yaml
     ```

-9. You should now have the following installed a `Cronjob` in the `runai-metrics` namespace called `metrics-consumption-report`.
+9. You should now have the following installed a `Cronjob` in the `runai-metrics` namespace called `metrics-metrics-report`.
 You can manually run the cronjob with the following command:

       ```bash
-      kubectl -n runai-metrics create job metrics-job-01 --from=cronjob/metrics-consumption-report
+      kubectl -n runai-metrics create job metrics-job-01 --from=cronjob/metrics-metrics-report
       ```

 10. You can get the logs from the job to confirm it was successful.